Navigating the technology tightrope in law: A blueprint for an AI-driven future - ExBulletin

 In this era of change, the legal profession stands at the threshold of major changes.
 By taking a strategic, customer-focused, and collaborative approach to technology, we can move forward with confidence and ensure the legal profession not only adapts to the times, but also shapes the future of justice.
 I guarantee it.
 This journey requires us to embrace new tools and technologies and act with a clear vision of how they can enhance the noble pursuit of law.

 Olga V. Mack is a Fellow at CodeX at the Stanford Center for Legal Informatics and the Generative AI Editor at MIT.
 Olga embraces legal innovation and has dedicated her career to improving and shaping the future of law.
 She believes that by embracing technology, the legal profession will be stronger, more resilient and more inclusive than before.
 Olga is also an award-winning general counsel, business expert, startup advisor, speaker, adjunct professor, and entrepreneur.
-She is the author of Get on Board: Earning Your Ticket to a Corporate Board Seat, Fundamentals of Smart Contract Security, and Blockchain Value: Transforming Business Models, Society, and Community.
-She is working on three books: Visual IQ for Lawyers (ABA 2024), The Rise of Product Lawyers: An Analytical Framework to Systematically Advise Your Clients through the Product Lifecycle (Globe Law and Business 2024), and Legal Operations in the Age of AI and Data (Globe Law and Business 2024).
-You can follow Olga on LinkedIn and her Twitter @olgavmack.
+She is the author of Get on Board: Earning Your Ticket to a Corporate Board Seat, Fundamentals of Smart Contract Security, and Blockchain Value: Transforming Business Models, Society, and Communities.
+She is currently writing her three books: Visual IQ for Lawyers (ABA 2024), The Rise.
+Product Lawyer Analytics: An analytical framework for systematically advising clients throughout the product lifecycle (Globe Law and Business 2024) and Legal Practice in the Age of AI and Data (Globe Law and Business 2024).
+You can follow Olga on LinkedIn and on her Twitter @olgavmack.

 |